MEET THE AGENCY

 Never stand over fireworks, and do not point or throw fireworks at another person.

-Aside from fireworks, the Fourth of July is the perfect time to fire up the grill.
-We have covered general grill safety tips in other articles to help you understand how to move a grill, how to clean a grill and how to ensure you’re fully cooking your food.
+The Fourth of July holiday is the perfect time to fire up the grill.
+We have covered general grill safety tips in another article to help you safely move and clean a grill, as well as ensure you’re fully cooking your food.

 There are some safety measures you can take to reduce the risk of grill fires as well.
-The National Fire Protection Association (NFPA), states that July is the peak month for grill fires in the U.S., and they provide several useful grill safety tips.
+The National Fire Protection Association (NFPA) states that July is the peak month for grill fires in the U.S., with 15% of all grill fires occurring in July.
+The NFPA provides several useful grill safety tips on its website, including:

-Check your propane tank for leaks before you use it or need to use it.
+Check your propane tank for leaks before using it.

 Clean your grill and remove grease buildup.
 Nearly 20% of fires are the result of uncleaned grills.

-Position your grill a good distance away from your home and make sure you’re not under any eaves or tree branches.
+Position your grill a good distance away from your home and make sure it’s not under any eaves or tree branches.

-Never leave a grill that is in use unattended.
+Never leave a grill unattended when in use.

-Another topic to consider when spending the day outside is sun safety.
-Whether you’re soaking up rays by the pool or playing lawn games all day, long-term exposure to the sun is no joke.
-The U.S. Food and Drug Administration provides some great ideas on how to stay safe while enjoying the outdoors this Fourth of July.
+Sun safety is another important topic to consider when spending the day outside.
+Whether you’re soaking up rays by the pool or playing lawn games all day, long-term exposure to the sun should be taken seriously.
+The U.S. Food and Drug Administration provides some great ideas on how to stay safe while enjoying the outdoors this Fourth of July:

 The sun’s rays are most intense between 10 a.m. and 2 p.m.
 Limit your exposure during these times.